metabrainz/musicbrainz-server/RELEASING.md

 2. Merge `production` to `master` (`git merge --log=876423 --no-ff production`) and push.

+### Add Git tag

+You should tag production releases by using `./script/tag.sh`, which will ask you the necessary questions.
+Skip this step if you're releasing beta or test.

 ### Build Docker images

 Then, you must build new MusicBrainz Server Docker images from Jenkins: